How to Do Mini Workouts Throughout the Day for Fitness

 Many types of exercises can be performed in short sessions.
 It's important that we don't do short bursts of extremely vigorous or difficult exercises in these exercise sessions, though.
 Strenuous exercise should always be preceded by a warm up period involving gentler exercise.
 In addition, if you are very unfit or have a health problem, check with your doctor before you do any type of exercise.

-In different research projects, health benefits have been observed when mini workout sessions have lasted for five, ten or fifteen minutes and when they have added up to a total of thirty minutes exercise in a day.
+In different research projects, health benefits have been observed when mini workout sessions have lasted for five, ten, or fifteen minutes and when they have added up to a total of thirty minutes exercise in a day.
+Exercising for less than five minutes in a session is not likely to be helpful, unless someone is recovering from an illness or injury or is very out of shape.
+In these situations, very short exercise sessions could be useful, if a doctor agrees.

 Mini Walking Workouts